cuustard/uni/SCC.131.md

 ### Using a debugger

 A debugger is a less invasive alternative to `printf()`.
 It allows you to step through a program (slowly execute one instruction at a time), set breakpoints, investigate machine state (memory, registers, etc), investigate crashes.
 However it does not find problems for you or fix them.

+## Lecture 20 - Revision & Discussion of Lab Tasks

+In Week 7 Lecture 1, we met Joe and Steve, two inventors of the micro:bit.
+We learnt about initial requirements like a tangible approach for teaching computing that is easy to use and engage in, with no installation, set or internet.
+We found out the differences between micro:bit and other devices.
+We also followed a demo in MakeCode using block coding and were given a very high level of the architecture of micro:bit.

+In Week 7 Lecture 2, we talked about the key hardware components of the micro:bit and how they interact.
+We also found out the functions of the target MCU and interface MCU.
+Furthermore, we discussed the role of the interface firmware (DAPLink), runtime environment (CODAL) and how it facilitates code development.
+We also discovered the pros and cons of compiled code and interpreted code when it is flashed to the micro:bit.

+In Week 8 Lecture 1, we described the necessary tools to create C/C++ programs for micro:bit.
+We explained the sequence of steps, from editing main.cpp and building MICROBIT.hex to 'flashing' it using Windows.
+We were also introduced to some classes like MicroBit, MicroBitDisplay, and MicroBitImage.

+In Week 8 Lecture 2 we explained how to detect and react to events synchronously and asynchronously.
+We found out how to set up event listeners, which call event handlers when a MicroBitEvent is detected.
+We also learnt the use of wildcards that enable us to listen to multiple events triggered by the same component and associate a different response to each event.
+Finally, we learnt how to use the MicroBitThermometer class to measure temperature and the MicroBitLog class to log data to a file that can be accessed by a web browser.

+In Week 9 Lecture 1 we explained the stages of the preprocessor, compiler, and assembler, which translate a C source file into an object file.
+We described the sections of the object file the symbol table and the relcation table.
+We learnt the difference between dynamic linking against shared objects and static linking against archives of objects.
+Finally, we highlighted the importance of separating the linking stages from preprocessing, compilation, and translation into assembly.

+In Week 9 Lecture 2 we learnt about the initial processing of merging continued lines, breaking them, and removing comments.
+Then deepened our understanding by looking into tokenisation which is where each line is broken down into tokens.
+The Preprocessor looks at tokens that contain directives and macros.
+The flexibility that preprocessing offers in replacing object-like and function-like identifiers with their definitions, including header files and controlling compilation (using conditionals and computed include directives), and using predefined macros to diagnose problems.

+In Week 10 Lecture 1, we looked at types of bugs and debugging strategies, including using logging (printf) and reading the serial port to display messages sent by micro:bit.
+We also delved into potential issues that could arise when printf is removed and looked at debugging using GDB.
+We finally looked at Big-endian and little-endian systems, as well as on-chip debugging (OCD).

+Cohort average for 131 week 10 quiz (61.3%).